Memory Management in Operating System

 1. External Fragmentation:

-The total amount of free available primary is sufficient to reside a process, but can not be used because it is non-contiguous.
-External fragmentation can be decreased by compaction or shuffling of data in memory to arrange all free memory blocks together and thus form one larger free memory block.
+The total amount of free available primary memory is sufficient to reside a process, but the free memory space is split into non-contiguous pieces.
+External fragmentation can be decreased by compaction or shuffling of data in memory to arrange all free memory blocks together and thus form one larger free memory block, though some memory blocks remains unused because the scattered gaps cannot satisfy a request.

 2. Internal Fragmentation: